scruff3y/tictactoe/README.md

 Tic Tac Toe game in C. Built-in bot too!

 Currently, the game can be made any size larger than 2x2 (though they will always be square).
+Also you have to edit the source and recompile to make the changes.

 Still to come:
 -